-Yes, you can get a mortgage with late payments on your credit file!
+Yes, it's possible to get a mortgage with late payments on your credit file!

 Late payments are pretty common.
 A lot of people miss payments or don’t pay them on time accidentally.
 And a lot of specialist mortgage brokers and lenders understand that.